Brooooooklyn/canvas/README.md

 ## Build skia from source

-You can build this project from source, with no OS-specific package installing commands required:
+You can build this project from source, the system requirements are here: https://skia.org/docs/user/build

 ```sh
 # Clone the code: